AdaCore/spark2014/docs/ug/usage_scenarios.rst

 Between Proof and Integration Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Contracts can also be exercized dynamically during integration testing.
+Contracts can also be exercised dynamically during integration testing.
 In
 cases where unit testing is not required (either because proof has been applied
 to all subprograms, or because the verification context allows it), exercizing
 contracts during integration testing can complement proof results, by giving